TigerAppsOrg/TigerPath/majors-and-certificates/README.md

 {
   "type": "Major", //* Major, Certificate, or Degree "name": "Name Studies", //* major/certificate name (If separate JSONs for same program, specify AB/BSE.
 For instance, "Computer Science - BSE")
   "code": "NST", //* Three-letter dept code.
 Not required for certificates.
+For Spanish/Portuguese and French/Italian, use SPO and FIT, respectively.
   "degree": "AB", //* AB or BSE for majors, or null otherwise "year": 2018, //* year in which the requirements apply "description": "These are at most a couple sentences describing the Name Studies major/certificate.\nIt is optional and should be copied from an offical source.",